-The importance of video conferencing software has (understandably) increased exponentially in the past year, and one of the best options around is Google Meet.
+The importance of video conferencing software has increased exponentially in the past couple of years, and one of the best options around is Google Meet.
 The software replaces previous products like Duo and Hangouts Meet, but it works slightly differently and has special features for more advanced users.

 What is Google Meet?

 Google Meet (previously called Google Hangouts Meet), is a business-focused video conferencing tool developed by Google.
-Along with Google Chat, it replaces Google Hangouts video chats and adds a number of features for enterprise use.
+Along with Google Chat, it replaces Google Hangouts video chats and adds some features for enterprise use.

 Those enterprise features are great for small and large businesses, but Google Meet is also a popular option for schools.
-Since many school districts in the US have already invested in Chromebooks and G Suite apps, Meet is a natural fit that covers most classroom needs natively.
+Since many school districts in the US have already invested in Chromebooks and Google Workspace (formerly G Suite) apps, Meet is a natural fit that covers most classroom needs natively.

-After spending the better part of a year completely overshadowed by Zoom, Google Meet unlocked many paid features for free users during the coronavirus stay at home order and jumped in popularity.
-It still doesn’t have as large a userbase as some of its competitors, but it is still growing and adding features.
+After spending the better part of a year completely overshadowed by Zoom, Google Meet unlocked many paid features for free users during the coronavirus stay-at-home order, which made it surge in popularity.
+It still doesn’t have as large a user base as some of its competitors, but it is still growing and adding features.

 Is Google Meet free?

 Google Meet is free for everyone, but with limitations.
-For free users, meeting durations are limited to 1 hour (although this is increased to 24 hours until September 30), with a maximum of 100 participants.
+For free users, meeting durations are limited to one hour, with a maximum of 100 participants.
 1:1 meetings are also extended to 24 hours maximum, which is great news for families looking for a Skype alternative.

 How to use Google Meet

 The good news for those switching from WebEx or Zoom is that Meet is very easy to use.
-Like most G Suite apps, it’s designed for simplicity and you can learn how to use Google Meet in less than an hour.
+Like most Google Workspace apps, it’s designed for simplicity, and you can learn how to use Google Meet in less than an hour.